Kokhaviel/Mee7/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
-Think about specify the exact command that produces th bug.
+Think about specify the exact command that produces the bug.

 **Expected behavior**
 A clear and concise description of what you expected to happen.